Chatlada-Nina/BKK-Coffee-Corner/TESTING.md

 | As a community member, I can participate in forum discussions so that I can share ideas, ask questions, and engage with other cafe enthusiasts. | ![screenshot](documentation/testing/user-story/forum-form.png)   |
 | As an Admin of the page I can edit the About content so that the content stays updated with the previous information.                           | ![screenshot](documentation/testing/user-story/about-edit.png)   |
 | As an admin I can manage post on the site so that the cafes and coffee shop information stay update and accurate.                               | ![screenshot](documentation/testing/user-story/post-edit.png)    |

+### Solved Bugs

+- During testing the lighthouse This issue "Mixed Content" occured.
+I have searched on the internet and end up in Slack community where I found the solution.
+I added `STATICFILES_STORAGE =
+'cloudinary_storage.storage.StaticHashedCloudinaryS
+torage'` to the settings.py file to ensure `HTTPS` is used instead of `HTTP` and eliminate the console warnings for Cloudinary-hosted images.

+- During testing the functionalities on each page, I found that the contact form isn't handled incoming POST request from the contact form.
+To solve this, I write the POST handler in the view, and save the submitted data to the database.
+(Followed the steps from Challenge: Handle the form POST request- I Think Therefore I blog from CI learning platform and modified as the site needed.)
+Lastly, I checked the admin panel to ensure that the contact request has been saved and the confirmation pop-up displayed properly.